Colton Haynes Files for Divorce from Jeff Leatham After 6 Months of Marriage: Report

 Six months after they tied the knot, Colton Haynes and Jeff Leatham’s marriage appears to be over.

-TMZ reports that Haynes, 29, filed for divorce Tuesday in Los Angeles.
+Haynes, 29, filed for divorce on Tuesday in Los Angeles and cited irreconcilable differences as their cause for separation, according to court documents obtained by PEOPLE.

+The Arrow actor requested the court also eliminate any request for support from either him or Leatham.

 PEOPLE has reached out to Haynes’ rep for comment.

-Rumors about the pair went into overdrive Friday after the Arrow actor deleted several recent photos of him and Leatham from his Instagram feed.
+Rumors about the pair went into overdrive Friday after the former Teen Wolf actor deleted several recent photos of him and Leatham from his Instagram feed.
 Haynes also dropped the word “husband” from his bio, as well as his hyphenated married name, Haynes-Leatham.

 Leatham’s Instagram bio still lists his name as Jeff Haynes-Leatham.